jaredly/geometricart/Roadmap.md

 	- hmm I guess in the "export" window.
 Yeah like defining the export range maybe it would be a visible element honestly.
 You can define w & height .. or autofit w/ margins.
+	- anyway, default initial zoom will be the zoom and stuff.

 - Sidebar, with list of paths, and groups, and such.
 	- so, guides happen on their own layer, and there's no ordering about them.